Verify Approval for www.maciemedical.com

 What Does an Abnormal Pap Smear Mean?

-What Are the Causes of Abnormal Pap Smear Results?
+Causes of Abnormal Pap Smear Results

-Are There Symptoms Associated with Abnormal Cervical Cells?
+Symptoms Associated with Abnormal Cervical Cells

-• Unusual vaginal bleeding or discharge
+• Unusual vaginal bleeding (e.g., between periods or after intercourse)

-• Pain during intercourse
+• Abnormal vaginal discharge Pain during intercourse

 • Pelvic pain

-What Should I Do to Prepare for a Pap Smear?
+How to Prepare for a Pap Smear

 What Happens During a Pap Smear?